Laverne & Shirley's Cindy Williams Reacts to Penny Marshall's Death

 The actress, best known for her long-running role alongside Penny Marshall on Laverne & Shirley, paid a touching public tribute to her late co-star this week after Marshall's passing.

 "What an extraordinary loss.
-My good friend, Penny Marshall is gone—one in a million," she told Today in a statement.
+My good friend, Penny Marshall is gone—one in a million," she told E!
+News in a statement.
 "Utterly unique, a truly great talent.
 And, oh what fun we had!
 Can't describe how I'll miss her."

 That fun began in the mid-1970s when the two actress originated their iconic roles together on Happy Days.
 They subsequently scored their own ABC spin-off, which went on to be a great success with several Golden Globe nominations.